henk717/koboldai.com/docs/index.md

 **KoboldAI.net**:
    Where we deliver KoboldAI Lite as web service for free with the same flexibilities as running it locally

-**Partnership with AI Horde**:
-   To bring free user-driven LLM access to everyone, we support AI Horde with presets in our software (fully optionally)

 ## Start

 Everything you want to know for your start with KoboldAI's solutions you find on this website.